wp-plugins/subscribe2/ReadMe.txt

 * Compressed some of the javascript code includes to reduce download time
 * Fixes to the Counter Widget ColorPicker jQuery code
 * Fixes to the Counter Widget label tags
+* Fixed a bug in the new_category function that was introduced in version 6.3 - thanks to crashtest

 = Version 6.3 by Matthew Robinson =